canadian ‘ghost gear-busters’ out to save scarce whales

 The lake lab used to test harm from microplastics

 Imagine an experimental fish tank the size of a lake.
 Canada has several - the so-called experimental lakes area (ELA) in remote, northwestern Ontario.
 Scientists are taking advantage of this pristine environment to test the impact of microplastics on life in these isolated lakes, where few people other than scientists ever visit.
 Read more:

 Malaysian town smothered in imported plastic rubbish forces closure of 33 illegal factories

-A small, Malaysian town struggling with 17,000 tonnes of imported plastic waste (see picture at left) has mounted a protest campaign that has so far forced 33 illegal processing factories to close and leave the area.
+A small, Malaysian town struggling with 17,000 tonnes of imported plastic waste (see picture above left) has mounted a protest campaign that has so far forced 33 illegal processing factories to close and leave the area.
 See how they did it:

 ‘Return to sender’ for all that plastic junk?

 If developing countries said ‘enough’ to plastic waste shipments from the West, what might happen?
 Read this article by two leaders of global efforts to force waste accountability: